Krasi5/Milestone2/README.md

  ### Deployment

-The project was deployed to Github.com using Code institute workspace - gitpod.io Due to the belief that I have to deploy only working files, the JavaScript file was developed and tested offline and deployed at once.
+The project was deployed to Github.com using Code institute workspace - gitpod.io, on later stage Visual Studio Code Due to the belief that I have to deploy only working files, the JavaScript file was developed and tested offline and deployed at once.
+Later on copyright was added.

 ## Credits